 - Dual tires should be inflated to within 10 PSI of each other.

-By keeping up with tire pressure and wear, drivers can increase the useful life of the tire, be more fuel efficient and maximize uptime and safety.
+By keeping up with tire pressure and wear, drivers can increase the tire’s useful life, be more fuel efficient and maximize uptime and safety.